gjwdyk/AWS-Lambda-in-CloudFormation/README.md

 This Repository covers only the Skeleton of how to :
 - [ ] Transfer information/input from CloudFormation to Lambda,
 - [ ] Transfer information/output from Lambda to CloudFormation,
-- [ ] Glue both CloudFormation and Lambda together.
+- [ ] Glue both CloudFormation and Lambda together,
+- [ ] Using only NodeJS as the language at the Lambda Function.

 <br>